PiBrewing/cbpi4-pt100x/README.md

+# !!!
+THIS VERSION IS ONLY FOR TESTING PURPOSES.
+DO NOT INSTALL ON YOUR SYSTEM !!!

 # Craftbeerpi4 Plugin for PT100/PT1000 Sensor

 PT100 / PT1000 probes using a max31865 chip.  for wiring go to https://github.com/thegreathoe/cbpi-pt100-sensor/ updated 8/2/17